Rocky's Boots: Reception

 II Computing listed Rocky's Boots ninth on the magazine's list of top Apple II education software as of late 1985, based on sales and market-share data.
 Commodore Microcomputers stated that it "is intuitive and easy for kids of all ages to understand".
 The magazine approved of the game's lack of "nerve-wracking time limits or invading aliens" and encouragement of "exploratory learning" while teaching "nothing less than the fundamentals of digital computer logic from the ground up".
 Computer Gaming World called Rocky's Boots "outstanding".
 The review complimented the game's appeal to both children and adults, and its ability to teach Boolean functions in a non-threatening way.
 InfoWorld commented positively on the game combining play with educational value and conveying circuit design and Boolean logic to children.
+InfoWorld's Essential Guide to Atari Computers recommended the game among educational software for the Atari 8-bit.

-Similar games
+Legacy

 The engine for the game was used in several other games by The Learning Company, including the sequel Robot Odyssey, and a later game called Gertrude's Secrets.
-The distinctive style of the game was modeled after Robinett's earlier Atari 2600 game Adventure, to which Rocky's Boots was originally going to be a sequel.